Lyme Disease Treatment

 However, because effective killing of Lyme spirochetes, Bartonella, Protomyxzoa and other infectious organisms releases lipopolysaccharide (LPS) toxins from their cell walls, the brain becomes temporarily more toxic during treatment.

-Dr. Sponaugle addresses this as part of treatment by clearing this toxic effect during brain-scans, making it easier to evaluate and treat the brain regions that are under-active due to infection.
+We address this as part of treatment by clearing this toxic effect during brain-scans, making it easier to evaluate and treat the brain regions that are under-active due to infection.

-Chronic Lyme Disease and Co-Infections
+Lyme Disease and Co-Infections

-Many patients suffer chronic infections because their toxin-induced immune system isn’t strong enough to destroy Biofilm(see next section for overview).
-When Dr. Sponaugle uses integrative medicine protocols to restore immune function in Chronic Lyme Disease patients, their immune system properly attacks and destroys Biofilm formations in the bloodstream.
+Many patients suffer chronic infections because their toxin-induced immune system isn’t strong enough to destroy Biofilm.
+When we use integrative medicine protocols to restore immune function in Chronic Lyme Disease patients, their immune system properly attacks and destroys Biofilm formations in the bloodstream.
 Patients will then test positive for multiple undiagnosed Bacterial, Parasitic and Viral infections that were previously hidden in Biofilm*.

 Infectious organisms are then released to the free floating-bloodstream.
 Most commonly diagnosed, in addition to Borrelia Burgdorferi (typically the cause of Lyme Disease), are the following:

-Lyme Disease Treatment Causing Gut Toxicity
+Lyme Disease Linked with Gut Toxicity

 We have correlated abnormal brain chemistry patterns with Lyme bio-marker CD 57 levels and the abnormalities seen on the brain scans of our Lyme patients.
 Our Chronic Lyme disease research has proven that antibiotic-induced changes in brain chemistry cause excessive electrical activity in two specific brain regions

 Antibiotic-Induced Gut Toxicity Suppresses Immune Function

-Chronic Lyme disease patients often become more debilitated after months of aggressive antibiotic therapy.
+Lyme disease patients often become more debilitated after months of aggressive antibiotic therapy.
 Furthermore, prolonged antibiotic therapy suppresses the immune system in Chronic Lyme disease patients.
 Lyme disease treatment consisting solely of antibiotic therapy can ultimately destroy the intestinal lining (where 70 percent of our immune system is located).
 Intestinal dysbiosis is the term used to describe an imbalance of intestinal organisms.

 Prolonged antibiotic therapy ultimately kills our good intestinal bacteria.
 Lactobacillus is a healthy intestinal bacterium that produces lactic acid.
 Lactobacillis thereby ensures that the ph of our intestine remains more acidic disallowing overgrowth of foreign invaders.
 After prolonged antibiotic therapy, the intestinal ph becomes more alkaline allowing excessive overgrowth of pathogenic yeast and the following toxic bacterium: Klebsiella, Proteus, and Enterobacteriaceae.
 When Candida mycotoxins and bacterial endotoxins destroy the intestinal lining they also destroy our antibody factory, the Peyer’s patch which is located in our intestinal lining.

 Destruction of the intestinal lining also causes severe malnutrition.
 Several of the essential amino acids are utilized to make natural killer cells.
 Thus production of killer lymphocytes suffers from a malnourished state.
-With enough antibiotic-induced destruction of the intestinal lining, Chronic Lyme disease patients develop severe Leaky Gut Syndrome.
+With enough antibiotic-induced destruction of the intestinal lining, Lyme disease patients develop severe Leaky Gut Syndrome.
 Once Lyme patients develop significant Leaky Gut Syndrome, their Immune System will waste resources attacking undigested food particles that “leak” across the damaged intestinal lining into the blood stream.
 Normally, these food particles are too large to cross over from the gut into the bloodstream.

 Antibiotic-induced neurotoxicity causes further suppression of the immune system by “shutting down” the electrical current in the brain.
 This is problematic, because the brain’s electrical activity is responsible for stimulating cytokine activity.
 Cytokines are the chemical messengers that activate our natural killer cells.
 When neurotoxins inflame the myelin sheath of brain neurons, they change the electromagnetic field surrounding the neuron; slowing the speed of the electrical impulse.
 By this mechanism, neurotoxins essentially suppress the brain’s electrical activity.
 In a healthy brain, electrical current jumps over the myelin on brain neurons in rapid fashion.
 However, when the myelin sheath becomes infiltrated with fatty neurotoxins from the gut, in addition to toxins from the Lyme disease spirochete, it fails to effectively modulate immune function.